theo-bech/Young-Accessibility-Leaders/CONTRIBUTING.md

 - **Evaluate the learning materials.** Are the presentations comprehensive?
 Are the teacher's guides helpful?
 Are the overall learning goals of each project relevant?
 All criticism is welcome so long as it's constructive!

 - **Suggest a new Project!** Projects are the core of Young Accessibility Leaders.
 You can help expand the curriculum by proposing a new Project, and you can even help design it (or simply design it and then submit it to our documentation).
 If you have a Project idea, you can start by opening a new issue.
-More instructions coming soon! :construction:
+More instructions on our [wiki](https://github.com/theo-bech/Young-Accessibility-Leaders/wiki).

 - **Request a Translation.** Expanding the scope of Young Accessibility Leaders is one of our main goals.
 If you want a portion of the curriculum translated into your language, you can open an issue requesting it.
 You can also contribute by doing some translating yourself.